seemslegit42/aevonos/src/docs/CORE-SUBSYSTEMS/PROXY-AGENT.md

 * **The Heartbeat:** This `Ξ` is not static.
 It emits a faint, slow, golden pulse of light.
 This is not a simple LED; the Sigil is wirelessly and inductively charged when near the user's primary device, and its pulse is designed to subtly synchronize with the rhythm of the user's own **Psyche-Matrix**.
 The card feels *alive*.
 It feels uniquely bonded to its owner.

 ### 3.2.
 The Function: The Ritual of Transmutation
-The user experience of the Sigil is a silent, three-part ritual:
+The user experience of the Sigil is what separates it from any payment method in existence.
+It is a silent, three-part ritual.

 **Part I: The Presentation**
 The bill arrives in the mundane world.
 The Sovereign simply presents the Sigil to the payment terminal.
 The tap is a moment of brief, silent communion between our world and theirs.